Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 A GitRepo is a Fleet (Chapter 6, Fleet) resource that represents a Git repository from which Fleet can create Bundles.
 Each Bundle is created based on configuration paths defined inside of the GitRepo resource.
 For more information, see the GitRepo documentation.

-In terms of Day 2 operations GitRepo resources are normally used to deploy SUC or SUC Plans on non air-gapped environments that utilise a Fleet GitOps approach.
+In terms of Day 2 operations, GitRepo resources are normally used to deploy SUC or SUC Plans on non air-gapped environments that utilize a Fleet GitOps approach.

 Alternatively, GitRepo resources can also be used to deploy SUC or SUC Plans on air-gapped environments, if you mirror your repository setup through a local git server.